-3.3 Pattern: On giants' shoulders Or Do not reinvent the wheel
+3.3 On giants' shoulders

 Context.
 Startups build brand-new products disrupting some market or creating new ones.
 Generally, to develop all necessary software for the product (and tools needed to assist company operations) from scratch will be an unfeasible task.